12 Proven Blog Formatting Tips To Better Engage Your Readers

 Always look for opportunities where you can group similar items together under a related heading.

 When I wrote this article, I created a list of twelve blog formatting tips.
-Once done, I realized they could be better grouped, and added additional headings for each group.
+Once done, I realized they would work better grouped, and added additional headings for each group.

 3. Table of contents